saltstack/salt-install-guide/docs/topics/salt-version-support-lifecycle.rst

 * Point releases will include the content of previously released updates.
 * The focus of point releases will be high and critical bugs.

 ..
-Admonition:: Support for new operating system versions
+Admonition:: Support for new releases of operating systems

-   Sometimes a new version of a supported operating system, is released during the active support window for a specific version of Salt, such as a new release of RedHat or Debian.
-Salt Project support for new versions of operating systems will vary for LTS vs. STS releases:
+   Sometimes a new version of a supported operating system is released during the active support window for a specific version of Salt, such as a new release of RedHat or Debian.
+Salt Project support for new versions of operating systems varies for LTS and STS releases:

    * **LTS releases** - Support for new operating systems will not be added in future point releases.
 Instead, the new operating system will be supported